-World Osteoporosis Day is the final day of a whole list of events organized by the International Osteoporosis Foundation (IOF).
-The Foundation is actively involved in educating the public about this serious bone disease.
-Osteoporosis makes bones brittle and brittle, literally any minor bump or even a sneeze can lead to health hazards ranging from incessant pain to fractures.
+World Osteoporosis Day is the final day of a series of events organized by the International Osteoporosis Foundation (IOF).
+The IOF is actively involved in educating the public about the disease, which can make bones weak and brittle and lead to fractures, pain and other health issues.

-Until 1994, osteoporosis was not considered a serious problem.
-But in 1998, two companies dedicated to educating the public about osteoporosis teamed up to create the International Osteoporosis Foundation.
+Prior to 1994, osteoporosis was not considered a major problem, but in 1998, two organizations dedicated to educating the public about osteoporosis joined forces to create the IOF.

-- in 1996, on October 20, the first World Osteoporosis Day was held;
+- In 1996, the first World Osteoporosis Day was held on October 20.

-- in 2013, the IOF runs the “Capture the Fracture” campaign, which aims to prevent secondary fractures;
+- In 2013, the IOF launched the “Capture the Fracture” campaign to prevent secondary fractures.

-- In 2014, the International Osteoporosis Foundation went digital with the release of electronic newsletters.
+- In 2014, the IOF went digital with the release of electronic newsletters.